hl7au/au-fhir-core/input/intro-notes/StructureDefinition-au-core-relatedperson-intro.md

-**Example usage scenarios**
+#### Usage scenarios

-The following are example usage scenarios for this profile:
+The following are supported usage scenarios for this profile:

-- TBD
+- Record or update information about a related person referenced by another resource
-- TBD
+- Read information about a related person referenced by another resource

-**Profile specific implementation guidance**
+#### Profile specific implementation guidance

-- TBD
+- See the [Representing communication preferences](guidance.html#representing-communication-preferences) section for guidance